Maildir: Maildir++

-Sam Varshavchik, the author of the Courier Mail Server and other software, wrote an extension to the Maildir format called Maildir++ to support subfolders and mail quotas.
-Maildir++ directories contain subdirectories with names that start with a '.' (dot) that are also Maildir++ folders.
-This extension complies with the Maildir specification, which explicitly provides for the possibility to add more than tmp, new, cur to a maildir.
+Sam Varshavchik, the author of the Courier Mail Server and other software, defined the Maildir++ extension to the Maildir format to support subfolders and mail quotas.
+Maildir++ directories contain subdirectories with names that start with a '.' (dot) which are also Maildir++ folders.
+The extension complies with the original Maildir specification, which allows for subdirectories in addition to tmp, new and cur.

 Technical operation

 A mail delivery agent is a program that delivers an email message into a Maildir.
 The mail delivery agent creates a new file with a unique filename in the tmp directory.
-The original algorithm circa 1995 for generating unique filenames, as implemented by qmail was:
+At the time of its invention guaranteeing unique filenames efficiently was difficult.
+The original qmail algorithm for unique names was: